Real Estate

 Need to Change Property Ownership in Pennsylvania?

-Whether you are transferring property after a divorce, clearing title after a death, or addressing a family transfer that was never documented correctly, our Pittsburgh office handles deed preparation and property transfer matters throughout the Pittsburgh area and Allegheny County.
+Whether you are transferring property after a divorce, clearing title after a death, or addressing a family transfer that was never documented correctly, our office handles deed preparation and property transfer matters throughout the Pittsburgh area and Allegheny County.